pelagios/pelagios.github.io/content/_activities/annotation.md

 image: /assets/images/Actvity_annotation.jpg

 ---
-Provides resources and a community for using open data to link and explore historical places. <!--more-->
+Supporting the use of open data to link and explore historical places. <!--more-->